tahiri-lab/iPhyloGeo_plus_plus/README.md

 On click this button will allow you to jump on the Climatic window.
 In this window you will first see a description of the steps to follow to create a Climatic Tree from a .csv file that you upload.
 In this window there is 4 differents pages that are available:
  - `Get started !`: Describe the steps to follow to create a Climatic Tree.
- - `Climatic Data`: When you click on the `File Browser` button and you upload a .csv file with climatic data the application will automatiquely display the `Climatic Data` page.
+ - `Climatic Data`: When you click on the `File Browser` button and you upload a .csv file with climatic data, the application will automatically display the `Climatic Data` page.
+In this page you will see a tab with the .csv data in it and a maps where you can find some point displaying data locations.
+ - `Climatic Tree`: In this page the climatic tree will be plot.
+In this page you can select different type of trees to plot.
+ - `Statistics`: This page will show some chart type done with the data from the .csv file.
+You can change the type of chart that you want to plot and you can also change the climate condition that you want to apply.

 ### Results button :
 ![group_page_step](/img/readme-pic/Result-Button.png)